eemeli/yaml/docs/SECURITY.md

 please do so on GitHub via this form: https://github.com/eemeli/yaml/security/advisories/new

+For human-authored security reports, you may expect a response within two weeks.
-You may expect a response within one week.
+For excessively verbose LLM-authored security reports, you may expect a response within two months.

 For extended support, a stronger guarantee, or a faster response time, please reach out to the maintainer to discuss a support agreement.